SanjayChandraSamudrala/-FORUM_OR_DISCUSSION_BOARD/README.md

 The frontend will be available at http://localhost:5173 The backend API will be available at http://localhost:5000/api

-## Features
+✨ Features

-- User authentication (register, login, profile management)
+🔐 User authentication (register, login, profile management)

-- Create and manage discussion threads
+💬 Create and manage discussion threads

-- Reply to threads and vote on content
+🗳️ Reply to threads and vote on content

-- Category-based organization
+📂 Category-based organization

-- Responsive design for mobile and desktop
+📱 Responsive design for mobile and desktop

-## Technologies Used
+🛠️ Technologies Used
+🌐 Frontend
+React

+TypeScript

+Tailwind CSS

+Vite

-- **Frontend**: React, TypeScript, Tailwind CSS, Shadcn UI
+Shadcn UI

-- **Backend**: Node.js, Express.js, MongoDB with Mongoose
-- **Authentication**: JWT (JSON Web Tokens)
-- **Build Tools**: Vite
+🧪 Backend
+Node.js

+Express.js

+MongoDB

+Mongoose

+JWT Authentication